Identification and Estimation of Spillover Effects in Randomized Experiments: Abstract

 \section{Abstract}

 {I study identification, estimation and inference for spillover effects in experiments where units’ outcomes may depend on the treatment assignments of other units within a group.
-I show that the commonly-used linear-in-means regression identifies a weighted sum of spillover effects with some negative weights, and characterize the estimand that is recovered by a simple difference in means in the presence of spillovers.
-I establish nonparametric identification of spillover effects, and propose nonparametric estimators that are consistent and asymptotically normal under a precise relationship between the number of parameters of interest, the total sample size and the treatment assignment mechanism.
-I then show that these results have important implications for experimental design.
-These findings are illustrated using data from a conditional cash transfer program in Colombia, and with simulations. (\textit{JEL} C10, C13, C14, C90) }
+I show that the commonly-used reduced-form linear-in-means regression identifies a weighted sum of spillover effects with some negative weights, and that the difference in means between treated and controls identifies a combination of direct and spillover effects entering with different signs.
+I propose nonparametric estimators for average direct and spillover effects that overcome these issues and are consistent and asymptotically normal under a precise relationship between the number of parameters of interest, the total sample size and the treatment assignment mechanism.
+These findings are illustrated using data from a conditional cash transfer program and with simulations.
+The empirical results reveal the potential pitfalls of failing to flexibly account for spillover effects in policy evaluation: the estimated difference in means and the reduced-form linear-in-means coefficients are all close to zero and statistically insignificant, whereas the nonparametric estimators I propose reveal large, nonlinear and significant spillover effects. }